Uvalde school shooting: Bipartisan Safer Communities Act

 On June 23, the Senate passed the Bipartisan Safer Communities Act with bipartisan support in a 65–33 vote.
 15 Senate Republicans voted to support it.

 On June 24, the House of Representatives passed the Bipartisan Safer Communities Act with bipartisan support in a 234–193 vote.
 House Republican leaders opposed the bill and called for other House Republicans to similarly oppose, but 14 House Republicans still voted to support.

 On June 25, President Joe Biden signed the Bipartisan Safer Communities Act into law.
 It was the most significant federal gun reform legislation in almost 30 years, since the Brady Bill of 1993 and the since-expired Federal Assault Weapons Ban of 1994.

+School Safety Bill

+On March 8, 2023, H.B.
+3 was introduced to the Texas House of Representatives who passed the bill in a 119–25 vote on April 25, 2023.
+The following day, Senate received the bill and passed it on March 21, leading to its signing by Governor Abbot on June 14, 2023.

+On September 1, 2023, the bill that focused on allocating funds toward school safety budgets/upgrades including the implementation of armed officers was made effective.

+Uvalde Strong Act

+On April 28, 2025, the Uvalde Strong Act that focused on enforcing training to improve police/EMS response to school shootings was passed in the house in a 147–0 vote after its proposal from a State Representative who was the mayor of Uvalde in years prior to and during the year of the shooting.

+On May 19, 2025, the act was passed unanimously by the Senate after its proposal from the Uvalde Senate representative, leading to its intended signing by Governor Abbott.